Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 Use `ContainerBuilder` to to register dependencies and build a `Container`.

+The `ContainerBuilder` type conforms to `DependencyRegistry` from the Abstractions package, and the `Container` type conforms to the `DependencyResolver` protocol.
+Ideally, use these abstractions in your code rathern than the concrete container types.

 Register dependencies as one of:
 - Transient: A new instance every time the dependency is resolved.
 - Scoped: A common instance every time the dependency is resolved in the same scope.